Moonstone is the birthstone for those born in June.

-Moonstone is a Feldspar mineral exhibiting a soft, silvery-white or blue reflection that moves as a line across the surface as light varies.
+Moonstone is a feldspar mineral exhibiting a soft, silvery-white or blue reflection that moves as a line across the surface as light varies.
 This most known variety is Rainbow Moonstone while other types occur in delicate shades of peach, blue, grey and white.
-The most prized moonstones are from Sri Lanka while India, Australia, the United States and Madagascar are also sources.
+The most prized Moonstones are from Sri Lanka while India, Australia, the United States and Madagascar are also well-known sources.

-This gemstone is surrounded by a good deal of mystique and magic.
-The Romans admired moonstone, as they believed it was born from solidified rays of the moon.
-Both the Romans and Greeks associated Moonstone with their lunar gods.
-The moonstone became popular during the Art Nouveau period.
+The June birthstone is surrounded by a good deal of mystique and magic.
+The Romans admired Moonstone, as they believed it was born from solidified rays of the moon.
+Both the Romans and Greeks associated Moonstones with their lunar gods.
+The June birthstone became popular during the Art Nouveau period.
 It adorns a noticeably large number of the jewellery creations of the French master goldsmith René Lalique and his contemporaries, mainly to be found in museums and collections today.
-Considered a sacred stone in India, moonstones are often displayed on a background of yellow, which is a sacred colour, and are believed to encapsulate within the stone a spirit whose purpose is to bring good fortune.
-In Arabic countries, women often wear moonstones sewn out of sight into their garments, for in their cultures the moonstone is a symbol of fertility.
+Considered a sacred stone in India, Moonstones are often displayed on a background of yellow, which is a sacred colour, and are believed to encapsulate within the stone a spirit whose purpose is to bring good fortune.
+In Arabic countries, women often wear Moonstones sewn out of sight into their garments, for in their cultures the moonstone is a symbol of fertility.

 Gemstones are used in crystal healing, an alternative medical technique, to cure ailments and protect against disease.
-Moonstone is used by healers to stimulate the functioning of the pineal gland and balance internal hormone cycles with nature’s rhythms.
+The June birthstone is used by healers to stimulate the functioning of the pineal gland and balance internal hormone cycles with nature's rhythms.
 It soothes those away from home at night, drives away nightmares and encourages sleep.
 It is also used to treat sleepwalking.
-Moonstone helps in attuning to the normal rhythms of the biological forces of one’s body and to utilize natural energy cycles.
-It powerfully affects the female reproductive system, enhancing fertility and promoting ease in pregnancy and childbirth.
-Associated with the feminine, it enhances the intuitive side of the mind.
-To women, Moonstone reveals their feminine power and abilities of clairvoyance, and gives rise to the kundalini energy.
-Moonstone helps men become more in-tune with the feminine aspects of their nature, encouraging nonlinear thinking and emotional balance.